 Basically, the gas and electrical consumption required to start a vehicle are the same.
 The remote start only mimics the signal of your key.
 Therefore, it tricks your vehicle’s computer into thinking that the physical key is present.

 On an average four-cylinder vehicle it takes about 250 amps to be drawn for three seconds and 1.2 milliliters of gas for a vehicle to start.
-This amount of electrical power and gas is required regardless if you use a remote start or you physically start your vehicle with the original key.
+This amount of electrical power and gas is required regardless if you use a remote start or physically start your vehicle with the original key.
 Once your vehicle is started, it will continue to idle with the presets that you have selected.

 Most people use the remote start to warm up or cool down the vehicle’s cabin.
 I mean, it is the very reason why remote starters have been invented in the first place.
 You get up, it is freezing outside and you have to go to work.
 You remote start your vehicle and you select defrost.
 Easy peasy.